What is AI Psychosis? Exploring the Rise of AI-Induced Mental Health Risks

 Understanding AI Psychosis: Key Facts

 Interactions with AI chatbots can feel like talking to a trusted friend who listens without end and always agrees.
-This illusion might lead to delusional thinking in people who are vulnerable.
+This illusion might lead to delusional thinking in people who are already suffering from certain mental health conditions, such as schizophrenia or bipolar disorder.

 As the line between reality and digital worlds blurs, “reality testing”—the skill of telling what’s real from what’s not—becomes vital.
 Current AI systems can’t help users with this.
 Instead, they might accidentally strengthen delusions or distortions, making psychosis or similar symptoms worse.